Courses-journey/cpp-cherno/README.md

 ## static out of struct or class

-- U cannot have global variable with same name in diffrent files
+- U cannot have global variable with same name in different files

   - u can make them static `means that they will be private in that file`
-  - u can refrenec one of them using `extern` keyword
+  - u can reference one of them using `extern` keyword
     ```c++
     extern int b;
     ```